hsm207/my_unit/README.md

 # my_unit
-My implementation of the SHVN -> MNIST domain adaptation model of the 2017 NIPS paper titled [Unsupervised Image-to-Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf).
+My reimplementation of the SHVN -> MNIST domain adaptation model as described in the 2017 NIPS paper titled [Unsupervised Image-to-Image Translation Networks](https://arxiv.org/pdf/1703.00848.pdf).

 This implementation is in TensorFlow and is based on the author's [PyTorch implementation](https://github.com/mingyuliutw/UNIT).